farique1/Syskeuomorphic/README.md

 ```

 > These files are included for reference and are called `ParaJVEPreRun.ahk` and `mednafenPreRun.ahk`.
 They are provided in source format but are built into binary executables and put on the emulators folder to be used.
-> In fact, all the emulators are called through **SHK** scripts to standardise the inputs and also add standard save and load state keys setup.
+> In fact, all the emulators are called through **AHK** scripts to standardise the inputs and also add standard save and load state keys setup.